The best product discovery tools according to real product managers

 When you start research on a new product, the discovery functionalities let you create and send user surveys to get early customer insights.
 If you're pressed for time, this is a convenient method of collecting feedback without having to organize interviews or focus groups.

-Later on, when you’re ready to test an MVP, you can upload a prototype from Sketch, InVision, Adobe XD, Marvel, or Figma, create a usability test, add some questions for your users, and easily share it as a link.
+Later on, when you’re ready to test an MVP, you can upload multiple prototypes from Sketch, InVision, Adobe XD, Marvel, or Figma, create a usability test, add some questions for your users, and easily share it as a link.

 Maze is a good way to get quick customer feedback and data on a prototype without the hassle of arranging in-person usability tests.
 The speed at which you can create and share a test makes it particularly useful for testing early concepts or ideas in product discovery without committing to any coding.

 Product teams like the one at investment startup Freetrade often use Maze when they need customer insights fast.